 Can government carry on with a sick leader?
-The tradition of covering up and carrying on is tenacious.
-But history shows that there is little to fear from a period of illness at the top.
+Despite the tradition of covering up and carrying on, history also shows that there is little to fear from a period of illness at the top.

 Boris Johnson has a very weird attitude to illness, says his biographer Sonia Purnell who used to work alongside him as a journalist.

 “He was intolerant of anybody who was ill.
 Until now, he has had a very robust constitution.
 He has never been ill until now, and this will be a huge shock to him.
 His outlook on the world is that illness is for weak people.”